home-assistant/intents/README.md

 Home Assistant will automatically generate the following lists during recognition:

 * `{name}`
-    * List of entity friendly names
+    * List of device or entity names
 * `{area}`
     * List of area names